md3387/Multi-Wavelength-Species-Identification/README.md

             % Ensure the current directory is not the numpy source directory cd('C:/Users/C25Jacob.Rickel/Downloads'); % Change to a suitable directory

-### File: `check_molecule_presence.mlx`

-This script checks the presence of specific molecules in the HITRAN data appended with Pinkowski's models for molecules not in HITRAN and outputs relevant information.

 ### File: `Cross_Matrix.mlx`

 This script generates a matrix of cross-sections for different molecules and conditions, utilizing the HITRAN data retrieved through HAPI.

-### File: `absorptionCrossSectionPinkowski.mlx`

-This script calculates the absorption cross-section using the methodology outlined by Pinkowski et al. The paper is included in the useful links.
+This function requires: `HAPI_Processor.py`,`absorptionCrossSectionPinkowski.mlx`, `check_molecule_presence.mlx`, and `getAbsorptionCrossSection.mlx`.

 ---